-My Surprise Skin Cancer and what YOU should know, too
+My Surprise BCC and what YOU should know, too

 In general, I like to think I keep up with popular trends.
 But I was less than thrilled this past summer when I learned that I was sporting the highest-trending cancer of all: basal cell carcinoma.